minimap-xl/nhc/README.txt

    make clean
    make

-3. Run NHC on the sample test program "test.cpal" simply by
+3. Run NHC on the sample programs "test.cpal" and "demo.cpal" simply by

    ./mt_pressure_test.sh

-   It applies NVP transformation based on the dependability annotation specified in "test.cpal", using the "NVP_skeleton.cpal" as the template.
-And it generates the NVP-enhanced model and outputs to "mt_test.cpal".
+   It applies NVP transformation based on the dependability annotation specified in "test.cpal" and "demo.cpal", using the "NVP_skeleton.cpal" as the template.
+And it generates the NVP-enhanced model and outputs to "mt_test.cpal" and "mt_demo.cpal".

 4. Start the CPAL-Editor